 Where Can I Learn More?

 Not sure if Purdue Global is right for you?
 Experience a Purdue Global undergraduate program for an introductory 3-week period with no financial obligation.

 Purdue Global is accredited by the Higher Learning Commission (HLCommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.

 We offer flexible programs designed to support those who balance career, duty, family, and their studies.

-*The 6-course determination is based on the transfer of 63 quarter credit hours toward the 90-credit AAS in Small Group Management.
-Coursework reduction reflects an educational mapping based on the completion of common core coursework, credit for occupation duties, and credit for additional sources of prior learning (such as functional training, CLEP/DSST exams, and other college credit), including a specific general education or major requirement being fulfilled.
+*The 5-course determination is specific to Army soldiers and is based on the transfer of 65 quarter credit hours toward the 90-credit AAS in Small Group Management.
+Coursework reduction reflects an educational mapping based on the completion of enlisted professional military education, credit for occupation duties, and credit for additional sources of prior learning (such as functional training, CLEP/DSST exams, and other college credit).
 Credit awards will vary based on occupation, skill level, completed military courses as listed on your official Joint Service Transcript(s), and applicable prior learning that can apply toward degree requirements.
 Purdue Global does not guarantee transferability of credit from any of these sources.
 All credits must be validated on official transcript(s) to be eligible for transfer.

-‡Military tuition rates cannot be used in conjunction with any other Purdue Global grants or tuition reduction, including Purdue Global Tuition Cap or ExcelTrack™ pricing.
+‡Military tuition rates cannot be combined with other Purdue Global tuition reductions or ExcelTrack™ pricing.
 Per-credit tuition reductions are based on standard tuition rate of $371.00.
-Indiana resident pricing for undergraduate veterans is $220.00 per credit; no additional reductions are applied due to this lowered tuition rate.

 §Purdue Global cannot guarantee employment or career advancement.